JiejunShi/NaRMBench/README.md

 [![](https://img.shields.io/badge/pum6a-v0.0-blue)](https://github.com/liuchuwei/pum6a)

 ## 1. Preprocess:
-basecalling, alignment and nanopolish eventalign `preprocess_pipeline.bash`
+Basecalling, read align and nanopolish-eventalign are in `./code/preprocess_pipeline.bash`.

-## 2. Model retrain:
+## 2. Model retraining:
-This repository contains modified versions and retraining scripts for 5 RNA modification detection tools (m6Anet, SingleMod, Epinano, TandemMod, Dinopore).
+This repository contains modified code and retraining scripts for 5 RNA modification detection tools (m6Anet, SingleMod, EpiNano, TandemMod, Dinopore， NanoSPA).
-To retrain a model: `m6Anet_retrain_pipeline.sh` .
+For example, to retrain m6Anet model, use `./code/m6Anet_retrain_pipeline.sh`.
-Modified source code for each tool is provided as a ZIP file (e.g. m6Anet_modified_code.zip)
+Modified source code for each tool is provided as a ZIP file, e.g. `./code/m6Anet_modified_code.zip`.
+The benchmarking RNA modification sites can be found in: `./benchmarking_sites/`.

-The retrained models are saved in: `./retrained_model/`
+The retrained models are saved in: `./retrained_model/`.

-## 3. RNA modification detection:
+## 3. Model testing:
-These models were executed with appropriate parameters to output results of all sites. `model_test_pipeline.sh`
+The pipeline of model testing can be found in: `./code/model_test_pipeline.sh`.

 ## 4. Model Evaluation
-Generates ROC and PR curves `ROC_curve.py`.
+Code for generating ROC and PR curves: `./code/ROC_curve.py`.

-The optimal cut-off of each model for RNA modification detection was determined by varing cut-offs and calculated F1 scores `optimal_cut-off_selection.py`.
+Code for selecting the optimal classification cut-off of each model:  `./code/optimal_cut-off_selection.py`.